-At RiggSafe Solutions, Inc. our purpose is to promote safe, useful, compliance based training and efficient field references for the rigger, crane operator, job superintendent, engineer, planner, and others involved in construction, building trades and maintenance industries.
+At RiggSafe Solutions, Inc. our purpose is to promote safe, useful, compliance based training and efficient field references for the rigger, job superintendent, engineer, planner, and others involved in construction, building trades and maintenance industries.

 Our trainees develop rigging competence through innovative programs that utilize a straightforward, practical approach to rigging.
 The techniques used by our instructors focus on the needs of the “blue collar” student by using well-illustrated, real world examples presented in a supportive environment.
 Unique from other training companies, RiggSafe Solutions sets out to prove whether good or poor rigging practices listed in standards or rigging books are accurate by testing those concepts.
 Integrity and quality guides RiggSafe Solutions as we utilize the latest rigging applications, innovative products and techniques to ensure that our students meet the challenges of today’s new demands for crane and rigging qualifications and certifications.
 RiggSafe Solutions recommends hands-on training for all courses.